Sirjay009/ProjectEmployeeRatings/README.md

 </ul>
 <h3>Site Owner</h3>
 <ul>
-<li>As a site owner, i want to be able to give external users the opportunity to provide data for the survey.</li>
+<li>As a site owner, i want to be able to give external users the opportunity to provide the needed data for the computation of averages.</li>
 <li>As a site owner, i want to be able to pinpoint at all times, area(s) for improvement for purposes of building a work environment where employees feel fulfilled.</li>
 </ul>
 <br>